-Improved linkages between the aviary / wildlife gardens and adjacent central hub and playground areas would improve the visibility of this space and encourage interaction of people with birds and other wildlife.
-The opportunity for people to be more amongst animals is seen as an attractive asset for the Domain and community.
-The introduction of native plant species into this area would help illustrate to the public the opportunities for improving native biodiversity at home.
-In addition, an exploration of the significance of native flora and fauna to mana whenua adds a further layer of interest and education.
+Improved linkages between the wildlife gardens / aviary and adjacent central hub and playground areas would improve the visibility of this space and encourage interaction of people with birds and other wildlife.
+The opportunity for people to be more amongst wildlife is seen as an attractive asset for the Domain and community.